chapmancbVCU/chappy-php-starter/docs/administration.md

   <p style="font-style: italic;">Figure 4 - Administration edit profile view</p>
 </div>

 Take note of the Manage ACLs section in the figure above.
 It is represented as a checkbox group to allow multiple access control levels for individual users.
-Learn more about ACLs [here](access_control_levels)
+Learn more about ACLs [here](access_control_levels).

 <br>

 ## 6. Reset Password <a id="reset-password"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)
 This view has a form with a checkbox that enables administrators to set or unset the reset_password field for a particular user.

 <br>

 ## 7. Account Status <a id="account-status"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)
 This view has a form with a checkbox that enables administrators to activate or deactivate an account.
 Accounts get deactivated after a user exceeds a number of allowed login attempts that the administrator is able to set in the project's configuration file.
 The administrator can also deactivate an account at anytime using the form found in this view.

 <br>

 ## 8. Delete Account <a id="delete-account"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)
 Administrators have permission to delete an account.
 The database uses a soft delete feature that removes the delete account for all listings without actually removing the record.

 <br>

 ## 9. Manage Access Control Levels (ACLs) <a id="manage-acls"></a><span style="float: right; font-size: 14px; padding-top: 15px;">[Table of Contents](#table-of-contents)